aibasel-teaching/krummstab/README.md

 - From the menu bar: Data > Calculate > Recalculate Hard
 - From the keyboard: Ctrl + Shift + F9

+> [!TIP]
-To avoid having to do so manually, you can configure LibreOffice to always recalculate upon opening a file.
-You can do so by setting the field "Excel 2007 and newer" under Tools > Options > LibreOffice Calc > Formula > Recalculation on File Load to "Always recalculate" (or "Prompt user").
+> To avoid having to recalculate manually, you can configure LibreOffice to
+> always recalculate upon opening a file.
+You can do so by setting the field
+> "Excel 2007 and newer" under
+> `Tools > Options > LibreOffice Calc > Formula > Recalculation on File Load`
+> to "Always recalculate" (or "Prompt user").

 ## Config File Details